givensuman/fedora-post-install-guide/README.md

 # trilby

-## A Fedora post-install utility and guide
+## A Fedora Linux post-install utility and guide

 Congratulations on installing Fedora 38!
 Fedora is an awesome operating system, but it requires a bit of configuration to get the most out of your experience with it.
 This guide will provide you with essential steps to ensure that your system is up-to-date and optimized for your needs.
 Follow these instructions carefully to get the full potential out of your Fedora installation.